Type of institution: University/Higher Education Institution

 Develop your research skills and contribute to new developments in allied and complementary health therapies.Under expert supervision, you will develop your skills and join researchers already active in traditional and complementary medicine.
 Emphasis will be on research into evidence-based healthcare and clarifying how these therapies may work.

 You will undertake the masters program under the supervision of an appointed research supervisor.
 You are required to complete the online modules: Research integrity, Copyright and intellectual property.

 Standard entry requirements

-- Or another recognised award deemed to be equivalent in character and standard to a four-year undergraduate degree, with at least a credit average in the final undergraduate year.
-Alternatively applicants may provide evidence of appropriate academic qualifications and experience that satisfies the Dean of the School of Graduate Research or nominee that the applicant has developed knowledge of the field of study or cognate field and the potential for research sufficient to undertake the proposed program.
+- Or Evidence of appropriate academic qualifications and/or experience that satisfies the Associate Deputy Vice-Chancellor, Research Training and Development or nominee that the applicant has developed knowledge of the field of study or cognate field and the potential for research sufficient to undertake the proposed program.